Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Conclusion

-JUQCS-50 efficiently utilizes the available hardware, CPUs, GPUs, and a combination of both, by exploiting the architectural strengths of modern systems like the GH200 superchips.
-It makes full use of memory resources (always in powers of two), extending beyond the GPU limits by leveraging the high-bandwidth CPU-GPU interconnect and LPDDR5 host memory.
-Its adaptive data encoding scheme reduces memory requirements at the cost of increased computation, while a built-in, on-the-fly optimizer minimizes network traffic.
+JUQCS-50 efficiently utilizes the available hardware, CPUs, GPUs, and a combination of both, by exploiting the architectural strengths of modern systems like the GH200 superchips. {Relative to the works reported in~\cite{RAED07x,RAED19a,Willsch2022}, the main technical innovations introduced in JUQCS-50 are: \begin{enumerate} \item Explicit management of CPU--GPU memory transfers, including on-the-fly optimization of data movement between GPU and CPU memory within each node, enabling efficient use of the heterogeneous memory hierarchy. \item Use of CUDA-accelerated packing and unpacking of amplitude data during MPI send/receive operations, significantly reducing communication overhead between nodes. \item Support for storing state-vector amplitudes in FP32 format, lowering memory requirements and communication volume while maintaining sufficient numerical accuracy for universal-circuit simulation. \item GPU kernels for byte-encoded operations. \end{enumerate} }

 These innovations not only enable the aforementioned large-scale realistic simulations of user-defined circuits but, at the same time, combined with its ease of deployment and operation, JUQCS-50 can continuously and controllably stress both computational units and the network over defined periods, making it an ideal and realistic benchmark user application.

 From the data presented in Tables~\ref{tab1a}--\ref{tab3a}, it follows that, to a good approximation, the elapsed time increases approximately linearly with the number of qubits $N$, rather than exponentially.
 In other words, when combined with massively parallel computers, the universal quantum computer simulator JUQCS-50 overcomes the exponential scaling characteristic of gate-based quantum computers.